ghafeleb/Incentive_Systems_for_New_Mobility_Services/README.md

 ```

 <p align="justify">
 First, the demo creates the synthetic data as a demo example.
 The demo graph includes 4 nodes (O, A, B, and D) and one Origin-Destination (OD) pair: node O as the origin and node D as the destination.
-There are 4 roads/edges (x, y, z, and w) 2 routes between the OD (route 1: x-y, route 2: z-w).
-After creating the data, the demo incentivizes the user drivers of the system.
+There are 4 roads/edges (x, y, z, and w) with 2 routes between the OD (route 1: x-y, route 2: z-w).
+After creating the data, the demo incentivizes the system's user drivers.
 Finally, it computes the incentivization cost.
 </p>

 <p align="center">